A Model and Survey of Distributed Data-Intensive Systems: Discussion

+Open research problems in the area include: devising suitable programming abstractions to simplify the deployment of tasks onto hardware accelerators, building new libraries of tasks that may run onto hardware accelerators, explore new types of accelerators.
+More in general, the availability of new hardware solutions stimulates the definition of design choices that better exploit the characteristics of those solutions.
+In the context of DMSs, non-volatile memory offers durability at nearly the same performance as main-memory.
+The interested reader can refer to the work by Arulraj and Pavlo~\cite{arulraj:SIGMOD:2017:HowTo} that discusses the use of non-volatile memory to implement a database system.
+As pointed out in recent studies, another area of investigation consists in using remote memory access to better exploit data locality and reduce data access latency.
+The potential of remote memory access has been pointed out in recent studies both in the domain of DMSs~\cite{ziegler:SIGMOD:2022:ScaleStore} and in the domain of DPSs~\cite{delMonte:SIGMOD:2022:rethinking}.

-Our model captures the ability of some systems to adapt to mutating workload conditions, i.e., to dynamically scale.
+\fakeparagraph{Dynamic adaptation} Our model captures the ability of some systems to adapt to mutating workload conditions (\tab{criteria:reconf}).
 Many works use this feature to implement automated control systems for DPSs that monitor the use of resources and adapt the deployment to meet the quality of service specified by the users, while using the minimum amount of resources.
 The interested reader can refer to recent work on dynamic adaptation for batch~\cite{baresi:TSE:2021:allocation} and stream~\cite{cardellini:CSur:2022:adaptation} DPSs.